rust-lang/rfcs/text/0000-pi-types.md

 impl<const a: usize, const b: usize> Divides<b> for Num<a> where b % a == 0 {}
 ```

+### Playground

+[This repo](https://github.com/ticki/rfc-1657-playground) is a playground for
+usecases of such a feature.
+Refer to that for more examples.

 # Detailed design
 [design]: #detailed-design